 Subject: Detail: Delegated by: Delegated to: Cemeteries & Crematorium.
 To deal with day-to-day cemetery and crematorium matters.
 Executive Committee.
-Executive Director Leisure, Environmental & Community Services/Head of Env'tal Services/Env'tal Services Manager/ Bereavement Services Manager.
+Head of Env'tal Services/Env'tal Services Manager/ Bereavement Services Manager.
 Memorial Masons Registration Scheme.
 To make decisions in accordance with the Memorial Masons Registration Scheme presented to Executive Committee on 25th September 2002 and approved by Council on 21st October 2002.
 Executive Committee.
-Executive Director Leisure, Env'tal & Community Services/Head of Env'tal Services /Envi'tal Services Manager/ Bereavement Services Manager.
+Head of Env'tal Services /Envi'tal Services Manager/ Bereavement Services Manager.
 Unsafe Monuments.
 To make decisions and take appropriate action in respect of unsafe memorials in the Abbey, Edgioake and Plymouth Road Cemeteries in accordance with Council policy.
 Executive Committee.
-Executive Director Leisure, Environmental & Community Services/Head of Environmental Services / Bereavement Services Manager.
+Head of Environmental Services / Bereavement Services Manager.

-2. Grounds Maintenance and Landscaping Subject: Detail: Delegated Delegated to: by: Grounds Day-to-day management of Executive Executive Director Maintenance & all Council-owned parks, Committee.
-Leisure, Landscaping. woodlands and open Environmental & spaces.
-Community Services / Head of Environmental Services / Head of Leisure & Culture/Env'tal Services Manager.
+2. Grounds Maintenance and Landscaping

+Subject: Detail: Delegated by: Delegated to:

+Grounds Maintenance & Landscaping.
+Day-to-day management of all Council-owned parks, woodlands and open spaces.
+Executive Committee.
+Head of Environmental Services / Head of Leisure & Culture/Env'tal Services Manager.

+3. Highways

-3. Highways Subject: Detail: Delegated by: Delegated to: Dedication of Land.
+Subject: Detail: Delegated by: Delegated to: Dedication of Land.
 Acceptance of offers of dedication of land for highway purposes.
 Executive Committee.
-Executive Director Leisure, Environmental & Community Services, in consultation with County Council.
+Head of Environmental Services in consultation with County Council.
 New Street Byelaws.
 Issue of consents under New Street Byelaws following approval of applications by the Executive Committee.
-Executive Committee Executive Director Leisure, Environmental & Community Services, in consultation with County Council.
+Executive Committee Head of Environmental Services in consultation with County Council.
 Licences to Plant trees / Dangerous Trees.
 Issue of licences to plant trees, shrubs etc. and to deal with dangerous trees in a highway.
 Executive Committee.
-Executive Director Leisure, Environmental & Community Services, in consultation with County Council.
+Head of Environmental Services in consultation with County Council.
 Action - Highways Act 1989.
 To take action in accordance with Highways Act 1989 Sections 219 - 225.
 Executive Committee.
-Executive Director, Leisure, Environmental & Community Services / Principal Solicitor, in consultation with County Council.
+Head of Environmental Services / Principal Solicitor, in consultation with County Council.
 Street Signs and Bus Stops.
 Siting of street signs and bus stops.
 Executive Committee.
-Executive Director, Leisure, Environmental & Community Services /Head of Environmental Services.
+Head of Environmental Services.
 Street Furniture.
 Siting of street furniture other than bus shelters.
 Executive Committee.
-Executive Director, Leisure, Environmental & Community / Head of Environmental Services.
+Head of Environmental Services.

 Land Drainage.
 To carry out the Council's function under the Land Drainage Act 1991 and Flood and Water Management Act 2010.
 Executive Committee.
-Executive Director, Leisure, Environmental Services & Community / Head of Environmental Services.
+Head of Environmental Services.
 Traffic Management.
 To approve or otherwise, local traffic management proposals and associated works.
 Executive Committee.
-Executive Director, Leisure, Environmental& Community / Head of Environmental Services in consultation with Worcestershire County Council.
+Head of Environmental Services in consultation with Worcestershire County Council.
 Road Closures.
 To deal with applications for temporary road closures for special events.
 Executive Committee.
-Director of Leisure, Culture Environment & Community / Head of Environment.
-Orders - Town Police Clauses Act.
+Head of Environmental Services Orders - Town Police Clauses Act.
 To make, in appropriate cases, Orders under Section 21 of the Town Police Clauses Act 1847.
 Executive Committee.
 Principal Solicitor.

-Subject: Detail: Delegated by: Delegated to: Abandoned Vehicle Notices.
+4. Waste Management Subject: Detail: Delegated by: Delegated to: Abandoned Vehicle Notices.
 To issue abandoned vehicles notices under the Refuse Disposal (Amenity) Act 1978.
 Executive Committee.
 Head of Environmental Services.
 Fixed Penalty Notices - Environmental Protection Act.
 To exercise the powers, including the issuing of Fixed Penalty Notices, within Section 47ZA of the Environmental Protection Act 1990.
 Executive Committee Head of Environmental Services or his/her nominee(s) Abandoned Vehicles.
 Removal, storage and disposal of abandoned vehicles.
 Executive Committee.
-Executive Director, Leisure, Environmental & Community Services/ Head of Environmental Services / Waste Management Manager.
+Head of Environmental Services / Waste Management Manager.
 Vehicle Amnesties.
 To organise vehicle amnesties as and when required.
 Executive Committee.
 Head of Environmental Services/ Waste Management Manager.
 Garden Waste - Charges.
 To set and/or vary the level of charges for the opt-in chargeable garden waste collection service, in relation to the overall agreed.
 Executive Committee.
-Head of Environmental Services, following consultation with Portfolio Holder for Local Environment
+Head of Environmental Services, following consultation with Portfolio Holder for Local Environment.

 5. Home Energy and Conservation

 Subject: Detail: Delegated by: Delegated to:

 Home Energy Conservation Reports.
 Home Energy Conservation Act 1996 - to prepare, publish and submit to the Secretary of State, the Council's Home Energy Conservation Reports.
 Executive Committee.
-Executive Director Leisure, Environmental & Community Services / Head of Environmental Services.
+Services / Head of Environmental Services.